peytoncordero/DRI25/text-analysis.md

 our conceptual definition?
 To ensure validity we must recognize gaps between what is important and what is easy to measure."
 [Source](https://www.frontiersin.org/articles/10.3389/frai.2020.00062/full)

-As good researchers, we know that we must make a strong theorectical and empirical case for why what we're measuring reflects our concept.
+As good researchers, we know that we must make a strong theoretical and empirical case for why what we're measuring reflects our concept.

 "When a measure becomes a target, it ceases to be a good measure" - [Goodhart's law](https://arxiv.org/pdf/1803.04585.pdf)